Rylan Clark-Neal has reacted to claims that Celebrity Big Brother and Big Brother could be axed by Channel 5.

 Even if Channel 5 does decide to drop Big Brother after 2018, it may well continue on.

 The show was originally axed by Channel 4 before Channel 5 picked it up and it's possible another channel - or streaming service like Netflix - may takeover the rights.

 For now, Celebrity Big Brother and Big Brother will return in the summer.

-Emma Willis will host the main shows, alongside Rylan on spin-off Bit On The Side.
+Emma Willis will host the main shows, alongside Rylan on the spin-off.